 The most common collaborations include:

-- Sponsorships.
 Sponsorships mean long-term relationships.
-As a result, it’s especially important that your consumer base identify with the influencer.
+As a result, it’s especially important that your consumer base identifies with the influencer.
 It’s also essential that the influencer’s values align with your brand or company values.
 You will be investing significant time, money, and energy into these individuals so be picky and thoughtful when selecting influencers for long-term sponsorships.